Feather Quill Calligraphy Set

 Description of the Product

-These classic handcrafted goose feather quill pens give you the opportunity to revive the lost art of elegant hand-writing and to surprise a special someone with a private and precious hand-written note or a letter.
+The classic handcrafted goose feather quill pens give you the opportunity to revive the lost art of elegant hand-writing and to surprise a special someone with a private and precious hand-written note or a letter.
 The set is beautifully packaged, making it an ideal gift for a special occasion such as graduation.
-This set is an excellent choice for the keen amateur calligrapher.
+The set is an excellent choice for the keen amateur calligrapher.
 Made in Italy.

-This beautiful calligraphy set is comprised of: Goose feather quill pen with pewter head, Bottle of ink with pen holder, 3 extra nibs, Calligraphy booklet, Scroll about the history of calligraphy.
+This beautiful calligraphy set is comprised of goose feather quill pen with pewter head, a bottle of ink with pen holder, three extra nibs and calligraphy booklet, scroll about the history of calligraphy.

 Colours: black and red